-On 28 January 2019 the Company received authorisation from the Central Bank of Ireland to carry on insurance business in respect of certain non-life insurance classes, and on 28 February 2019, its UK branch was authorised by the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA) in the UK.
-TIDAC started writing insurance business from 30 March 2019.
-In 2019 the Company wrote commercial lines insurance in Ireland and, through its branch in London, throughout the UK.
+On 28 January 2019 the Company received authorisation from the Central Bank of Ireland to carry on insurance business in respect of certain non-life insurance classes, and on 28 February 2019, its UK branch was authorised by the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA) in the

+UK.
+As a consequence of the UK leaving the EU, the UK branch has subsequently been entered into the UK Temporary Permissions Regime (TPR) and will apply before expiry of the TPR for authorisation as a third country branch in the UK.
+TIDAC started writing insurance business from 1 April 2019.
+In 2020 and 2019 the Company wrote commercial lines insurance in Ireland and, through its branch in London, throughout the UK.
 UK-based clients with European Economic Area (EEA) exposures are covered under policies issued by the TIDAC UK branch, and policies covering EEA customers' risks in the EEA without any UK nexus are issued by TIDAC.